gntagkas/Bike-Share_Company_Data_Analysis/README.md

 **Chart 1: Bar Chart for Average Trip Duration by User Type.**
 <br><br>
-From the above chart, we can notice that the average trip duration is significantly longer for casual riders compared to Annual Members.
+From the above chart, we can notice that the average trip duration is significantly longer for casual riders compared to Subscribers.

 **Line Chart**: Riding Patterns by Day of the Week.